Service continuity (Technical Preview)

 The security architecture of service continuity is built on public-key cryptography, similarly to a public key infrastructure (PKI), but without certificate chains and certificate authorities.
 Instead, all the components establish transitive trust by relying on a new Citrix Cloud service called the root of trust that acts like a certificate authority.

-If a user device is lost or stolen, or a user account is closed or compromised, you can block Workspace connection leases from connecting to resources.
-You can block Workspace connection leases for a user or for all users in a user group.
+If a user device is lost or stolen, or a user account is closed or compromised, you can revoke Workspace connection leases and block the devices from connecting to resources.
+You can revoke Workspace connection leases for a user or for all users in a user group.
 When you block connections to a user account, you block connection to that account on all devices associated with that account.

-To block Workspace connection leases for a single user or user group, use this PowerShell command:
+To revoke Workspace connection leases for a single user or user group, use this PowerShell command:

 Set-BrokerConnectionLeaseRevocationDate -Name username -LeaseRevocationDays Days

 username with the user associated with the account you want to block from connecting.
 Replace